Lengshuijiang: Economy

-As of 2016, Lengshuijiang's GDP is CN￥ 28,880,000,000.
+As of 2016, Lengshuijiang's GDP is CN¥ 28,880,000,000.
 The city's economy is dominated by coal resource, which is venerated as "Coal Sea in Jiangnan".

+It is well known for its rich mineral resources and has developed into a regional antimony production centre.
+Lengshuijiang City has the largest antimony reserves in China, and the Lengshuijiang Mining Bureau plays a key role in local industrial activity.
+The non-ferrous metals industry has historically driven the region's economic growth, with mining and smelting facilities forming the backbone of the city's industrial base.
+In recent years, the local government has also promoted industrial upgrading and ecological protection to ensure sustainable development.

 Demographics

 Population

-As of 2016, the National Bureau of Statistics of the People's Republic of China estimates the city's population now to be 372,400.
-Lengshuijiang is mainly Han nationality with Miao, Hui and Tujia ethnic minorities.
+As of 2016, the National Bureau of Statistics of the People's Republic of China estimates the city's population to be 372,400.
+Lengshuijiang has a majority Han population with Miao, Hui and Tujia ethnic minorities.

 Language

 Mandarin is the official language.
 The local people speak Loudi dialect.

 Religion

 The city hosts religious institutions of various faiths, including Christianity, Islam, Chinese folk religion, Buddhism, and Taoism.

 Education

 As of 2016, Lengshuijiang has two high schools, 11 middle schools, 57 primary schools and 78 kindergartens.

 Lengshuijiang Normal School is an institution of higher education in Lengshuijiang, which has no university.

 Transportation

 Railway

-The Shanghai–Kunming railway, from Shanghai to Kunming, southwest China's Yunnan province, through the middle of the city.
+The Shanghai–Kunming railway passes through the middle of the city.

-The Shanghai–Kunming high-speed railway, also passes through the southwestern city.
+The Shanghai–Kunming high-speed railway also passes through the southwestern portion of the city.